-The reclassifications in 2019 include the additionally recognized acquired identifiable intangible assets and
+The reclassifications in 2019 include the additionally recognized acquired identifiable intangible assets and related deferred tax liabilities from the final outcome of the purchase price allocation of prior year acquisitions.

 The reclassification in 2018 of €30 million was related to self-developed software, reclassified from inventories.